gavinhoward/bc/manuals/development.md

 functions, while `dc` uses [Reverse Polish Notation][4] and allows the user to execute strings as though they were functions.

+In addition, it is also possible to build the arbitrary-precision math into a library, named `bcl`.

 ## TODO

 * The purpose of every file.